gravelBridge/CryptoPrinter/README.md

 ## 🏃‍♀️ Running the Bot

 To run the bot, simply run the Python script.
 The bot will start trading cryptocurrencies based on advice from the GPT-4 model.
-The bot will execute a trade every hour.
+The bot will execute a trade every 30 minutes.

 ## ⚠️ Disclaimer